Best drawing tablets Android Central 2021

 Bells & whistles: Parblo Coast10 LCD Drawing Tablet

 For those that appreciate a good package deal, you'll love the Parblo line of drawing tablets.
-Not only do these tablets come with an ultra-sensitive LCD monitor for precision graphics — they also come with lots of handy accessories.
+Not only do these tablets come with an ultra-sensitive LCD monitor for precision graphics — but they also come with lots of handy accessories.
 This one includes a wool carry case, a four-port USB hub, a two-finger digital drawing glove, and a protective sleeve for the included stylus.

 Works with Chromebook: One By Wacom Drawing Tablet